 Provide 40 unpaid hours of legal services in an approved public interest agency from the Approved Pro Bono Organizations List or the Approved Out of Area Organization List.

 Provide 40 unpaid hours of legal services at a qualified placement that is not currently on the Approved Pro Bono Organizations List only after receiving advanced approval from the Public Interest Law Department Director.
 In these instances, students must demonstrate that the proposed placement is a 501(c)(3) organization, that the work is legal in nature and will be performed under the supervision of an attorney.

 Provide 40 unpaid hours of legal services through a "special placement" with a private attorney working on pro bono cases.
 Students must receive advanced approval from the Public Interest Law Department Director.

-**Enroll and receive a passing grade in an approved public interest externship of two units or greater (no government, judicial chambers, private law firm placement or entertainment externships may be used to fulfill the requirement).
+**Enroll and receive a passing grade in an approved public interest field placement of two units or greater (no government, judicial chambers, private law firm field placement or entertainment field placement may be used to fulfill the requirement).

 Enroll and receive a passing grade in a clinical course or practicum that satisfies the Pro Bono Graduation Requirement.

 Procedures for Fulfilling the Pro Bono Graduation Requirement